LenaWang03/Paimon2.0/README.md

 - As a user, I want to have the option to save in the option menu without quitting
 - As a user, I want to have the option to load my previous lists

-## Possible Phase 3 User Stories
+## Phase 3 User Stories
-- As a user, I want to be able to access multiple profiles
+- As a user, I want to be able to access the application through a GUI